-- equivalence exact match: all bottles with a capacity of 0.5 litre (1lt = 100cl)
+- equivalence exact match: all bottles with a capacity of 0.5 liters (1lt = 100cl)

-- equivalence range match: all bottles with a capacity between 0.5 and 1 litre (1lt = 100cl)
+- equivalence range match: all bottles with a capacity between 0.5 and 1 liter (1lt = 100cl)

 The following is a short list with a brief description of all supported features: